scoooooott/tinyPornManager/CONTRIBUTING.md

 ## Feature requests

 Feature requests are also accepted via the [Issue Tracker][2] when made politely and a good case is made for how it will benefit a relatively broad portion of the userbase.
-If there is a feature or function you wish to see added primarily to suit your use case, it should be approached through a Merge Request or the comment field on the [Donation page][11].

 [1]: https://gitlab.com/tinyMediaManager/tinyMediaManager/issues/new?issue
 [2]: https://gitlab.com/tinyMediaManager/tinyMediaManager/issues?scope=all&state=all